DUNE-DAQ/lbrulibs/docs/README.md

 ## Next development steps:
-   1. Verify ability to write triggered data to HDF5 via minidaqapp
-   2. Update fake trigger configuration in readout package to enable merge to develop (under discussion with readout developers)
-   3. Conclude on ZMQ IPM timeout issue
-   4. Scale to many ZMQ links and other subdetectors
+   1. Scale to many ZMQ links and other subdetectors